abhishektha/dissertation/content/01Motivation.md

 # Motivation {#chapter:motiv}

 The Apollo missions represent the last time humans set foot on another planetary surface, the Moon.
-Future human spaceflight missions are retargeting planetary surface exploration by sending astronauts back to the Moon and onward to Mars.
+Future human spaceflight missions are re-targeting planetary surface exploration by sending astronauts back to the Moon and onward to Mars.
 While robotic missions can perform many of the scientific aspects of planetary exploration, human exploration still plays a key role in planetary mission success [@Drake2010].

 Spacesuits are designed to both provide life support and help protect the astronaut during activities conduced outside a space habitat, known as extravehicular activity (EVA).